GerHobbelt/libpipeline/README.md

  * [pkg-config](https://www.freedesktop.org/wiki/Software/pkg-config)
  * [check >= 0.9.10](https://libcheck.github.io/check/)

 See the INSTALL file for general installation instructions.
+(If you cloned libpipeline from git, then run `./bootstrap` to create this file.)

 ## Using the library